 The candidate must have a keen interest in:

-- Composition and arranging
+- Sampling and Synthesis

 Expectations: (From this point forward the term ‘article’ will be used to refer to an individual piece of content.)